-- 8. Left and right fuel tank check ⇒ during engine run, the fuel pressure must not drop below tolerated values in either of fuel tanks in use.
+- 8. Left and right fuel tank check ⇔ during engine run, the fuel pressure must not drop below tolerated values in either of fuel tanks in use.
 To change-over the fuel tanks, move the fuel valve selector quickly without stop.
 During the change-over of fuel tanks, a short-term pressure drop may occur.
-After the appropriate fuel tank is selected, the fuel pressure must return to appropriate values. - 9.
-Acceleration and power check ⇒ set the brakes on to max. braking power
+After the appropriate fuel tank is selected, the fuel pressure must return to appropriate values.

+- 9. Fuel pumps check

+- ₽ set up the engine speed to 2000 RPM

+- ₽ switch on both fuel pumps

+- ⇔ switch off the auxiliary fuel pump for a period of 5 seconds and check the fuel pressure

+- Switch on the auxiliary fuel pump

+- ⇒ switch off the main fuel pump for a period of 5 seconds and check the fuel pressure

+- switch on the main fuel pump ⇔

+- 10. Acceleration and power check ⇔ set the brakes on to max. braking power

-⇒ set the full throttle for 10 seconds
+- ⇔ set the full throttle for 10 seconds

-⇒ engine speed shall reach 5000 RPM
+- ₽ engine speed shall reach 5200 RPM

-⇒ set idle run
+- ⇔ set idle run